 Advanced Highers: Three subjects including Chemistry and Biology must be offered (grade requirements: AAB)

 Higher level: Chemistry and Biology and one other approved subject

 Subsidiary level: The subjects must include English and Mathematics if not offered at the higher level

-Minimum of 36 points (excluding core points) must be attained, with at least 18 at HL.
-Grade 6s are required in Biology and Chemistry and a minimum of 5 in other subjects
+Minimum of 36 points (excluding core points) must be attained, with at least Grade 6 in each HL subject and a minimum of 5 in the rest.

 If relevant, you must provide results from the Middle Years' Programme

 Achieved or predicted first or upper second class degree from a UK-based institution (normally).
 Very good results from school examinations (in appropriate subjects - see above) are required because you are in competition with school-leavers.